cocos-creator/gulp-fontello-import-deprecated/README.md

 ## Usage

-You should create a `config.json` file somewhere in your project, with the following content:
+You should create a `config.json` file somewhere in your project, with the following content (or download it from Fontello):
 ``` javascript
 {
     "name": "font-name",